 Anxiety disorders are one of the most common mental disorders in the United States.
 It is estimated that 18% of the adult population suffers from an anxiety disorder [11].
-Some have argued that given these large numbers, the use of Internetbased interventions would appear to be a viable alternative to solely providing traditional face-toface clinical interventions.
+Some have argued that given these large numbers, the use of Internet-based interventions would appear to be a viable alternative to solely providing traditional face-to-face clinical interventions.
 In one study, 15 young adults between 16 and 25 years of age with anxiety and depression were recruited to participate in an Internet-based cognitive behavioral intervention consisting of eight online modules facilitated by an online therapist.
 Symptoms of anxiety and depression were reduced and quality of life was reported to have improved following the intervention [201].
-A systematic review on the effectiveness of Internetbased cognitive-behavioral therapy for depression and anxiety replicated these findings among those with chronic illness [231].
+A study examining the effectiveness of 12-week therapist-supported, Internet-delivered cognitive behavioral therapy (iCBT) for generalized anxiety disorder for routine care [260].
+A total of 1,099 patients participated.
+Of those who completed the iCBT, anxiety reduction was greater compared with those who did not complete the therapy.
+A systematic review on the effectiveness of Internet-based cognitive-behavioral therapy for depression and anxiety replicated these findings among those with chronic illness [231].
+In another systematic and meta-analysis study, iCBT and face-to-face CBT were compared; both were equivalent in their efficacy in treating anxiety disorders [261].